-Home insurance policies often limit coverage for landscaping to damage caused by certain perils, such as fire, lightning, explosion, theft, impact by aircraft or land vehicle, riot, vandalism or malicious acts.
-This means if your tree blows down in a windstorm, you would have no coverage for either the removal or replacement of the tree itself.
-In addition, things like loss or damage due to drought, disease, water, or the weight or ice or snow may also be excluded.
-So although you have some coverage on your home insurance policy, you can see that it may be quite limited.
+Coverage for landscaping is often limited to damage caused by certain losses, such as fire, lightning, or theft.
+For example, if your tree falls in a storm, you might have no coverage for either the removal or replacement of the tree itself.
+In addition, things like loss/damage due to drought, disease, water, or the weight of ice & snow may be excluded.

 What about gardening equipment?

-You will also want to confirm what is defined as landscaping under your policy.
-At Square One, we consider retaining walls, rockeries, and any permanent ornamental structures as part of this definition, along with your expected trees, shrubs and lawn.
+You will also want to confirm what is defined as ‘landscaping’ under your policy.
+At Square One, we consider retaining walls, rockeries, and any permanent ornamental structures as part of this definition, along with trees, shrubs, lawns and gardens.

 To give some idea of coverage limits, a 2012 survey analyzed 10 years of garden insurance claims data and found the average summer-time claim was around £850 (about $1,300 CAD/$1,000 USD as of 2018).